 |Incident Rays||It diverges the incident rays away from the principal axis.||It converges the incident rays towards the principal axis.|

-Watch the video to better understand Difference between Concave and Convex Lens
+Watch the video to understand Concave and Convex mirrors

 Stay tuned with BYJU’S to learn more Physics concepts with the help of interactive video lessons.